For must-read posts and FREE downloads see:

 Sweet & Savory Fat Bombs Cookbook

-My new book, Sweet & Savory Fat Bombs, is a must-have for everyone who wants to follow a healthy keto diet.
+My Sweet & Savory Fat Bombs Book, is a must-have for everyone who wants to follow a healthy keto diet.
 Apart from sugar-free treats, you'll find several delicious savory low-carb snacks that are low in carbs and high in healthy fats.

 What are fat bombs?
 Fat bombs are snacks high in fat, low in protein & carbohydrates.
 You can use them to boost your fat intake in order to meet your macronutrient targets.
 At least 80% of the calories in the recipes in this cookbook come from healthy fats, which makes them ideal when you need to boost your fat intake without going over your protein and carb target.

 Fat bombs are handy when you don’t have time to cook and need a quick source of energy.
 I love using them as a workout snacks instead of “regular” foods high in carbs.
 Lastly, you can include them in your diet plan when you follow a fat fast.